hfoley/PrecisionLearning/03 Work With Parquet Data/readme.md

 6. Hit publish all to save changes to SQL Scripts.
 7. Run the 01 - VitalSource External Table script.
 You will need to make sure you have created the managed private endpoint at this time.
 If not this script will error.

+## Connect Power BI to View
+You can easily connect Power BI Desktop to your view within the database in a serverless SQL pool.
+There's also a Power BI template you can use as well.
+1. Open Azure portal and navigate to the resource page for your Synapse workspace.
+In the overview pane you'll see "Serverless SQL endpoint".
+This is the server you'll supply to Power BI.
+Click to copy the contents of it by hovering just to the right.
+2. Open Power BI and choose to Get Data.
+Select "Azure Synapse Analytics" and click to connect.
+3. Paste the contents of the serverless endpoint.